JSBmanD/docs/pages/emails/smartech.md

 For more information on how to set up your domain, please visit Smartech's [documentation](https://docs.netcoresmartech.com/search){:target="\_blank"}.

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Adding a custom click-tracking domain"
-    If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Smartech.
+  "title": "Adding a custom click-tracking domain", "body": "If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Smartech."
+}
+[/block]

 ### Set up your click tracking domain